rezamarzban/AI-TensorFlow.js/README.md

 # AI-TensorFlow.js
 Simple AI Neural Network by TensorFlow in JavaScript language

-All of TensorFlow.js examples and demoes in the web are complicated and confusing, But this project is consist of compact few codes especially at its heart "model.js" file which make it easy to understanding.
+All of TensorFlow.js examples and demoes in the web are complicated and confusing, But this project is consist of compact few codes especially at its core, "model.js" file which make it easy to understanding.

 Complicated full project with visual environment is available in my another repository at: https://github.com/marzban2030/TensorFlow.js-vis